callumacrae/lynx.io/articles/phpBB-introduction.md

 #### Future

-[http://www.phpbb.com/community/memberlist.php?mode=viewprofile&u=75126](Nils Aderman) (naderman) assumed the role of Development Team Leader in January 2010 and the future is bright for phpBB with an open, community-focused method of development.
+[Nils Aderman](http://www.phpbb.com/community/memberlist.php?mode=viewprofile&u=75126) (naderman) assumed the role of Development Team Leader in January 2010 and the future is bright for phpBB with an open, community-focused method of development.
 In addition to the continued development of phpBB 3.0 "Olympus" and phpBB 3.1 "Ascraeus", planning has also begun for future releases 3.2 "Arsia" and 4.0 "Rhea".

 ## Features